 |Access to Medical Countermeasures Through FDA Emergency Use Authorization|

-As of April 6, 2022, the FDA has approved two COVID-19 vaccines for use among adults (Pfizer: ages 16+, and Moderna: ages 18+), but for younger age groups, use of these vaccines continues to only be allowed under EUAs.
+As of January 2023, the FDA has approved two COVID-19 vaccines for use among adults (Pfizer, marketed as Comirnaty: ages 12+, and Moderna, marketed as Spikevax: ages 18+), but for younger age groups, use of these vaccines continues to only be allowed under EUAs.

 |Liability Immunity to Administer Medical Countermeasures|

 |Liability immunity has been extended to providers based on the PREP Act emergency declaration to allow for greater delivery of and access to medical countermeasures.
 For example, liability immunity has been extended to:

 ||End of PREP Act declaration specified duration: October 1, 2024 (with some exceptions, e.g., manufacturers have an additional 12 months to dispose of covered countermeasures and for others to cease administration and use)||Liability protections will no longer be available unless a state provides such protections and authority under state law.